raph080/ImGuiHydraEditor/README.md

 Explore the menu bars of the application and viewports, you may find useful fonctionalities such as:
 * Create new USD objects in the scenes (Camera, Cube, ...)
+* Profile your Hydra data with Active Scene Index
 * Create new views in the main window
 * Switch the active camera to the viewport
 * Show/Hide the grid